 Cancún is a made-to-order resort, built specifically for tourism at the northeastern tip of Mexico’s Yucatán Peninsula.
 The city was founded on April 20, 1970.

 The city receives upwards of three million visitors a year.
+(This figure needs to be updated)

 The most popular area for snorkeling and diving is Punta Nizuc, a national marine park.
 It became a protected area in July 1996 along with the west coast of Isla Mujeres and Punta Cancún.
 A portion of every tourist dollar supports park monitoring and conservation efforts.